vossisboss/pvdjango/README.md

     }
 ```

-You could narrow down the objects to `.localized` objects in the template tag here if you wanted to.
+You could narrow down the objects to `.localized` objects in the template tag here if you wanted to rather than using `Locale`.
 But I want to demonstrate how you can select `.localized` objects in the template as well.
 So let's look at how to do that in the next section.

 ## Add a template for the navigation menu